 Like their human owners, cats and dogs are living longer, and exhibiting illnesses and conditions we associate with advanced age.
-Regular and preventive care is essential to keep your pet healthy and happy for as long as possible.
+Regular and preventive veterinary care is essential to keep your pet healthy and happy for as long as possible.

 Typically, dogs and cats are classified as senior by the age of seven.
 Considering that animals age at a much faster rate than humans, they are more likely to develop serious health issues within a matter of months.